-Lucas LaChance is the partner in charge of our Practice Growth department at Lane Gorman Trubitt.
+Lucas LaChance, CPA, CIA is the partner-in-charge of our Practice Growth department at Lane Gorman Trubitt.
 He has been with the company since 2007 and started out as an audit team member.
 We sat down with Lucas and asked him how the last 13 years have been.

 Q: When did you know that you wanted to work with Lane Gorman Trubitt?

 A: I started with LGT in 2007 as a staff I in audit.
 I knew the day I interviewed that I wanted to be a part of LGT.
 My interview took place in a large office designated for partners.
 When I asked about the office being so big, my interviewer, a senior auditor, told me that it would be a long time until I got an office like that.
 He and I are now both partners with the firm.